destinyae/sign-in-with-solana/README.md

 Once we have the provider method and the Wallet-Standard wrapper, we can start with the message construction.
 The message should be constructed following the [ABNF Message format](#abnf-message-format).
 The construction follows the same algorithm implemented in the [`createSignInMessageText` method](https://github.com/solana-labs/wallet-standard/blob/9d17ab038fb4c39fa08378571de40ea5ad593d46/packages/core/util/src/signIn.ts#L121) of the `@solana/wallet-standard-utils` package.

-One thing to note is that although the `domain` and the `address` are not mandatory fields for the `signInInput`, they are mandatory for the constucted message.
+One thing to note is that although the `domain` and the `address` are not mandatory fields for the `signInInput`, they are mandatory for the constructed message.
 If these fields are not present in the input, they need to be extracted by the wallet using the requesting domain and address.

 ```tsx
 export function createSignInMessageText(input: SolanaSignInInput): string {